Chaoyi-Lu/ZINB_SBM/Simulation_Study_Application.md

 colnames(SS2_ZIPSBM_N75_K3$Z) <- c()
 ```

-And we can check the number or proportion of difference types of zeros via:
+And we can check the number or proportion of different types of zeros via:

 ```r
 # Number/proportion of true 0